saitejakalepu/Covid19-dashboard/README.md

 ### `View Selector`

-#### `Map View`
+### `Map View`

 1.Map view is set as default fot the react-app.<br />
-2.Data is represented in the form of circle in map view.i.e Larger the circle , higher the cases.
+2.Data is represented in the form of circle in map view.i.e Larger the circle , higher the cases.<br />
-3.Infected data is set as default data in map view and represented with red colour circle.
+3.Infected data is set as default data in map view and represented with red colour circle.<br />
-4.Whenever Recovered Info box is selected recovered data is represented in map with green colour circle.
+4.Whenever Recovered Info box is selected recovered data is represented in map with green colour circle.<br />
-5.Whenever deaths Info box is selected deaths data is represented in map with light orange colour circle.
+5.Whenever deaths Info box is selected deaths data is represented in map with light orange colour circle.<br />
-6.When a country is selected from the search bar , the map is zoomed to speicifc country.
+6.When a country is selected from the search bar , the map is zoomed to speicifc country.<br />
-7.Whenever a mouse is hovered on the country the country data is displayed
+7.Whenever a mouse is hovered on a specific country ,the country data is displayed.<br />

+### `Table View`

+1.Data is represented in the form of table in table view.<br />
+2.Data is sorted from high to low cases in the table.<br />
+3.When no country is selected table view shows both global data and data of all countries.<br />
+4.When a country is selected table view shows the data of only selected country.<br />

+### `Chart View`
+Default :
+1.Data is represented in the form of Line/pie/bar chart in Chart view view.<br />
+2.Line Graph fetches the time series date of last 210 days and plots the graph which displays the new cases added on timely basis<br/>
+3.Line graph of global data is displayed when no country is selected.<br />
+4.Infected data is set as default data in the Chart and represented with red colour Line graph.<br />
+5.Whenever Recovered Info box is selected recovered data is represented in the Chart with green colour Line Graph.<br />
+6.Whenever deaths Info box is selected deaths data is represented in the Chart with red colour Line Graph.<br />

+Country Selected :
+1.Line graph of Country data is displayed when a country is selected.<br />
+2.Infected data is set as default data in the Chart and represented with red colour Line graph.<br />
+3.Whenever Recovered Info box is selected recovered data is represented in the Chart with green colour Line Graph.<br />
+4.Whenever deaths Info box is selected deaths data is represented in the Chart with red colour Line Graph.<br />
+5.Bar and Pie chart fetches the total data of infected , recovered and deaths of selected country and presents them in the form of bar and pie chart.<br />

 Runs the app in the development mode.<br />